-Audit fees consists of aggregate fees billed for professional services rendered in connection with the audit of our consolidated financial statements, the audit of the effectiveness of our internal control over financial reporting, reviews of the interim consolidated financial statements included in our quarterly reports, international statutory audits, regulatory filings and consents and other services related to SEC filings and accounting consultations that relate to the audited financial statements and are necessary to comply with U.S. generally accepted accounting principles.
-Audit related fees consist of fees related to the audit of our Haemonetics Corporation Savings Plus Plan and due diligence services related to recent acquisition transactions.
+Audit fees consists of aggregate fees billed for professional services rendered in connection with the audit of our consolidated financial statements, the audit of the effectiveness of our internal control over financial reporting, reviews of the interim consolidated financial statements included in our quarterly reports, international statutory audits, regulatory filings and consents and other services related to SEC filings and accounting consultations that relate to the audit of our Haemonetics Corporation Savings Plus Plan and due diligence services related to recent acquisition transactions.
 Tax fees include all fees paid for tax compliance, reporting, and planning including recent acquisition transactions.
 All other fees consist of aggregate fees billed for the license of technical accounting software.